Mobile-First Indexing or a Whole New Google? The Local & International Impact – Article 4 of 4March 5, 2018

 Restaurants and tourist destinations are more universal, so Google’s AI is generally more robust for these types of locations (though there is sometimes confusion with supermarkets that have eat-in delis).
 You can see in the image above, that in a Maps browse screen, Google is not only highlighting different types of location-groupings especially for restaurants, but is showing the time of day and weather at the top of the screen, which also impacts the results that are being suggested.
 It is noon, so we are being shown lunch restaurants, and the weather is cold, but not raining, so outdoor activities are ok, but not preferred.
 Most likely, these recommendations are based on simple logic like this, as well as crowd-sourced data about what other people have historically chosen to do on days like this.

-The inclusion of a dynamic (shareable) link that is associated with the map (the three dot, triangular share links), each of the entity results in the map and each of the specific locations suggested in the map should give us a pretty clear idea of how this part of the Mobile-First Index is organized.
+The inclusion of a dynamic (shareable) link that is associated with the map (the three-dot, triangular share links), each of the entity results in the map and each of the specific locations suggested in the map should give us a pretty clear idea of how this part of the Mobile-First Index is organized.
 There are entities, they are grouped, and other entities live within those entities.
-The entities are more or less relevant to different context, like time of day and weather, and they don’t require unique domains to be surfaced.
+The entities are more or less relevant to a different context, like time of day and weather, and they don’t require unique domains to be surfaced.
 The dynamic links allow them to be indexed, surfaced and shared without necessarily needing a website or traditional links.
 This concept will be critical moving forward into the future of Mobile-First Indexing.

 Local Search, Shopping, Inventory Control & Just in Time Delivery